monikase/AI_Ethics/Fairness_Intervention_Playbook/0_References.md

 - Buolamwini, J., & Gebru, T. (2018). *Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification*.
 Proceedings of the 1st Conference on Fairness, Accountability and Transparency (FAT*).

 - Crenshaw, K. (1989). *Demarginalizing the Intersection of Race and Sex*.
 University of Chicago Legal Forum.

+---

+## 4_PostPFT References

+### Threshold Optimization and Post-Processing Fairness

+- Hardt, M., Price, E., & Srebro, N. (2016). *Equality of Opportunity in Supervised Learning*.
+Advances in Neural Information Processing Systems (NeurIPS).

+- Corbett-Davies, S., Pierson, E., Feller, A., Goel, S., & Huq, A. (2017). *Algorithmic Decision Making and the Cost of Fairness*.
+Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD).

+- Friedler, S. A., Scheidegger, C., & Venkatasubramanian, S. (2019). *The (Im)possibility of Fairness: Different Value Systems Require Different Mechanisms for Fair Decision Making*.
+Communications of the ACM.

+---

+### Calibration and Fairness Trade-offs

+- Pleiss, G., Raghavan, M., Wu, F., Kleinberg, J., & Weinberger, K. Q. (2017). *On Fairness and Calibration*.
+Advances in Neural Information Processing Systems (NeurIPS).

+- Kleinberg, J., Mullainathan, S., & Raghavan, M. (2016). *Inherent Trade-Offs in the Fair Determination of Risk Scores*.
+Proceedings of Innovations in Theoretical Computer Science (ITCS).

+- Guo, C., Pleiss, G., Sun, Y., & Weinberger, K. Q. (2017). *On Calibration of Modern Neural Networks*.
+Proceedings of the 34th International Conference on Machine Learning (ICML).

+- Naeini, M. P., Cooper, G. F., & Hauskrecht, M. (2015). *Obtaining Well Calibrated Probabilities Using Bayesian Binning*.
+Proceedings of the AAAI Conference on Artificial Intelligence.

+---

+### Prediction Transformation and Distribution Alignment

+- Feldman, M., Friedler, S. A., Moeller, J., Scheidegger, C., & Venkatasubramanian, S. (2015). *Certifying and Removing Disparate Impact*.
+Proceedings of the 21st ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD).

+- Dwork, C., Immorlica, N., Kalai, A. T., & Leiserson, M. (2018). *Decoupled Classifiers for Group-Fair and Efficient Machine Learning*.
+Proceedings of the Conference on Fairness, Accountability, and Transparency (FAccT).

+- Canetti, R., Cohen, A., & Sheffet, O. (2019). *Fairness via Learning Transformations*.
+Proceedings of the Conference on Fairness, Accountability, and Transparency (FAccT).

+- Wei, D., Ramamurthy, K., & Varshney, K. R. (2020). *Optimized Score Transformation for Fair Classification*.
+Proceedings of the AAAI Conference on Artificial Intelligence.

+---

+### Rejection Option Classification and Human–AI Collaboration

+- Madras, D., Pitassi, T., & Zemel, R. (2018). *Learning Adversarially Fair and Transferable Representations*.
+Proceedings of the 35th International Conference on Machine Learning (ICML).

+- Geifman, Y., & El-Yaniv, R. (2017). *Selective Classification for Deep Neural Networks*.
+Advances in Neural Information Processing Systems (NeurIPS).

+- De-Arteaga, M., Fogliato, R., & Chouldechova, A. (2020). *A Case for Humans-in-the-Loop: Decisions in the Presence of Erroneous Algorithmic Scores*.
+Proceedings of the Conference on Fairness, Accountability, and Transparency (FAccT).

+- Lai, V., & Tan, C. (2019). *On Human Predictions with Explanations and Predictions of Machine Learning Models: A Case Study on Deception Detection*.
+Proceedings of the Conference on Fairness, Accountability, and Transparency (FAccT).

+- Green, B., & Chen, Y. (2019). *Disparate Interactions: An Algorithm-in-the-Loop Analysis of Fairness in Risk Assessments*.
+Proceedings of the Conference on Fairness, Accountability, and Transparency (FAccT).

+---

+### Intersectional Fairness in Algorithmic Systems

+- Buolamwini, J., & Gebru, T. (2018). *Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification*.
+Proceedings of Machine Learning Research (PMLR).

+- Foulds, J., Islam, R., Keya, K. N., & Pan, S. (2020). *An Intersectional Definition of Fairness*.
+Proceedings of the IEEE International Conference on Data Mining (ICDM).

+---

+### Foundational Resources on Algorithmic Fairness

+- Barocas, S., Hardt, M., & Narayanan, A. (2019). *Fairness and Machine Learning: Limitations and Opportunities*.
+MIT Press.

+- Mehrabi, N., Morstatter, F., Saxena, N., Lerman, K., & Galstyan, A. (2021). *A Survey on Bias and Fairness in Machine Learning*.
+ACM Computing Surveys.